MultihogAurelius/SillyTavern-FatbodyDnDFramework/README.md

 **"Fatbody D&D gives you the Private Pyle experience."** —Gny.
 Sgt.
 Hartman

-*A D&D-lite simulation engine for SillyTavern.*
+*A D&D-based RPG platform/simulation engine for SillyTavern.*

 What this framework does is essentially turn SillyTavern into something like AI Dungeon, but with actual mechanics/consequences.
 Losing or dying is actually a thing.
 In Big Rigs, you're always WINNER.
 Not in Fatbody D&D!